openstack/contributor-guide/doc/source/common/events.rst

 be working sessions as opposed to presentations.

-The purpose of the Forum is to provide space for the developer and user community to get together and discuss feedback and find solution to problems and new challenges and requirements.
+The purpose of the Forum is to provide space for the developer and user community to get together and discuss feedback and find solutions to problems and new challenges and requirements.

 The Forum sessions are proposed by the community through a proposal period and